Judgment Enforcement Attorney / Judgment

-Peter M. Agulnick, P.C., has a diligent and aggressive judgment-enforcement / collections practice with a proven record of success for our clients.
-While we serve larger clients such as banks and corporations, our firm prides itself on also representing individual clients and referals from other attorneys.
+Peter M. Agulnick, P.C., has a diligent and aggressive judgment enforcement / collections practice with a proven record of success for our clients.
+While we serve larger clients such as banks and corporations, our firm prides itself on also representing individual clients and referrals from other attorneys.

 Whether you obtained your own judgment that you want enforced or you desire a collections lawyer to obtain a judgment and fully litigate money owed on a contract, promissory note, credit card, or other obligation, the law firm of Peter M. Agulnick, P.C. can help you.
 Let an experienced creditor’s-rights / judgment lawyer speak with you about the collection of a debt or judgment enforcement.

 Using an attorney, over a collection agency, is a vastly more effective way of collecting a judgment or debt.
 Although this law firm sometimes works on an hourly fee basis, our office often works with clients on a contingency basis.
 This means clients do not pay an attorney fee unless we make a recovery for you or your company.

 Below are just some of the services that the law firm of Peter M. Agulnick, P.C. is experienced in performing:

 - Investigating judgment debtors to discover assets

 - Freezing a judgment debtor's bank accounts and portfolios by serving restraining notices and information subpoenas.

 - Conducting depositions of judgment debtors to determine the location of assets.

 - Arranging for the seizure of judgment debtors' assets and property by an authorized sheriff or marshal.

 - Placing a lien on the judgment debtors' real property (meaning land, house, apartment, etc.).